wavey-ai/hush/README.md

 # $${\color{pink}🤫hush}$$
-### Silent Whipser inference for privacy and performance.
+### Silent Whispser inference for privacy and performance.

 Current speech-to-text wrappers tend to require audio input, even though all models use mel spectrograms, not audio, internally.